rrndxx/rrndxx/README.md

 <br/>

-IT Student based in the **Philippines**, focused on building software that is fast, readable, and built to last.
+IT Student based in **Bogo City, Cebu, Philippines**, focused on building software that is fast, readable, and built to last.
 I care deeply about clean architecture, component design, and writing code that others can actually maintain.

 Currently exploring full-stack web and cross-platform mobile development — always learning, always shipping.